lth1013/readme-generator/README.md

-# README Generator
+# Test README
   ## Description
-  This project will generate a README for the user through terminal inputs
+  This is a test of the README generator
   ## Table of Contents
   * [Description](#description)
   * [Installation](#installation)